2022–23 East Bengal FC season

-The 2022–23 season is the 103rd season of East Bengal Football Club and their third season in the Indian Super League.
-The Indian football season started in August.
-The club competed in the Durand Cup and got eliminated in the group stage, and finished fourth in the Calcutta Football League.
-The club will also participate in the Indian Super League and the Super Cup.
+The 2022–23 season was the 103rd season of East Bengal Football Club and their third season in the Indian Super League, the top flight of Indian football.
+The Indian football season started in August and ended in April.
+During the season, East Bengal competed in the Durand Cup and got eliminated in the group stage, they finished fourth in the Calcutta Football League, had a ninth-place finish in the Indian Super League and got eliminated in the group stage of the Super Cup.

+Before the start of the season, East Bengal and Shree Cement's joint venture was terminated, and the club inked a new partnership with Emami as their principal investor in August.
+Stephen Constantine was appointed as the new head coach.
+East Bengal however, ended the league campaign with just six wins and thirteen defeats, finishing at the ninth position and with eliminations from group stages from both the Durand Cup and the Indian Super Cup.
+The club announced the departure of head coach Stephen Constantine at the end of the season due to poor performance.